corporalrivalle/CECS443_SoftMNG_Team_2/README.md

    - used to keep track of global time
 - yaml
    - used to implement yaml file being used in back end
+ - import flask
+   - used for server management
+ - import flask_cors
+   - allows flask servers to establish and handle cross origin requests, which allow the backend and frontend servers to talk to each other.

 # How it works/General Concept: